Image Compression Based on Compressive Sensing: End-to-End Comparison with JPEG: Introduction

 Encouraged by these achievements, we set out to create an end-to-end image compression system based on CS.
-In itself CS is {\em not} a complete signal compression system because its ``compressed signal", the measurements vector, is an array of real numbers rather than a sequence of bits or bytes.
-Thus, in order to build a complete system we added a source coding stage, in which the measurements are quantized, and a channel coding stage, which quantizes measurements into a byte sequence, using entropy coding.
+In itself CS is {\em not} a complete signal compression system because its ``compressed signal", the measurements vector, is an array of real numbers rather than a sequence of bits or bytes. {Thus, in order to build a pratical compression system we added a {\em quantization stage}, in which the real-valued measurements are mapped into codewords from a finite codebook, and a {\em lossless coding stage}, which converts the codeword sequence into a byte sequence, using entropy coding.}